 On To CRAW

 With these foundations in place, Marcia begins the walk down the cubic right-angle weave (CRAW) path.
 I held my breath, listened, replayed, and then got it.
 Wow.
 So, so excited!
 My brain doesn’t always grasp 3D things well without beads in my hands, but I really did get it.
 And how lucky for us — the design Marcia shows is also available in a kit!

 Marcia takes CRAW further, showing how to form corners, frames, and shapes.
 It’s all there in a very easy-to-follow format and now, all easily replayed as my skills and ability to comprehend how these 3D shapes come together.

-If you decide to join me on this path, or if you are ahead of those of us just getting here, please go to BeadingDaily.com and share your experience, images of designs you have created, suggestions on great beads to use, or anything on RAW or cubic RAW that comes to mind.
+If you decide to join me on this path, or if you are ahead of those of us just getting here, please share, in the comment section below, your experience, suggestions on great beads to use, or anything on RAW or cubic RAW that comes to mind.

-Next time I see Marcia, I’m going to thank her and giver her a big hug.
+Next time I see Marcia, I’m going to thank her and give her a big hug.
 I’m so inspired and can’t thank her enough for sharing all she put into this video.